mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### Unified DKP user interfaces

 The unified DKP user interface provides a smooth experience independent of where you start your journey.
-A DKP Essential customer can simply update your license to access DKP Enterprise features without having to learn another interface.

-### Kaptain AI/ML, D2iQ’s AI/ML offering

-For better integration with DKP 2.2 you can launch Kaptain as a catalog application, and also support other platforms such as Amazon AWS, AKS, and Microsoft Azure EKS.
-This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.
-Kaptain enables an organization to develop, deploy, and run entire ML workloads in production, at scale, with consistency and reliability.
+Both DKP Essential and DKP Enterprise customers will have similar experiences in the User Interface, with DKP Enterprise customers gaining access to additional features and benefits simply by entering their DKP Enterprise [license key](../../licensing/).

 ### DKP Insights